 Program Director – Agriculture & Natural Resources

 If you ask Ronnie Helmondollar, opportunity begets challenges, and challenges beget opportunity.
-It’s not a strange notion for Extension agents in their daily work across the state, but for Helmondollar, it resonates a bit more as director for the Agriculture and Natural Resources programs for the West Virginia University Extension Service.
+It’s not a strange notion for Extension agents in their daily work across the state, but for Helmondollar, it resonates a bit more as director for the Agriculture and Natural Resources programs for West Virginia University Extension.

 From a young age, Helmondollar has been aware of the opportunities that surround him, knowing that sometimes those opportunities come in surprising forms, such as livestock.